Opeoluwa-Shodipe/Opeoluwa-Shodipe/README.md

 </p>

 ## Education
-- **Postgraduate course in Molecular Data for Infectious,** Institute of Tropical Medicine 2024
+- **Postgraduate course in Molecular Data for Infectious,** Institute of Tropical Medicine (ITM) 2024
 - **Bachelor of Science in Microbiology,** Olabisi Onabanjo University 2019

-## Certification
+## Certifications
+- Molecular Data for Infectious Disease (ITM)
+- Genome Sequencing Bioinformatics (H3BIONET)
+- Ethics and Policy Issues in CRISPR Gene Editing
+- Making Sense of Genomic Data: COVID-19 Web-Based Bioinformatics (FUTURELEARN)
+- Bioinformatics for Biologists: An Introduction to Linux, Bash Scripting, and R (FUTURELEARN)
+- Bioinformatics for Biologists: Analysing and Interpreting Genomics Datasets (FUTURELEARN)